What You Can Do to Reduce Your Risk of Getting Melanoma

 Did you know that melanoma takes the lives of over 7,000 people each year?
 Melanoma is cancer that mostly affects the skin.
 Untreated, this cancer can begin to spread to other parts of the body.

 Fortunately, 9 out of 10 cases of melanoma are preventable.
-Knowing how to prevent melanoma will help keep you and your loved ones safe from this cancer.
-Although there are several actions you can take to prevent it, not everyone is knowledgable of the prevention steps or takes the time to follow through with them.
+Knowing how to prevent skin cancer will help keep you and your loved ones safe from the risk of skin cancers.
+Although there are several actions you can take to prevent developing skin cancer, not everyone is knowledgable of the prevention steps or takes the time to follow through with them.

 Continue reading below for our guide on how you can prevent melanoma!

 Wearing sun-protective clothing is a great first step to take.
 You should be sure to purchase sun-protective clothing that doesn't use UV chemicals as a way to protect you because these chemicals can be washed away after several laundry cycles.

 Instead, focus on clothing that'll protect you without the use of these chemicals.
 This type of clothing should be worn any time you partake in outdoor activities.
 There are short-sleeved shirts, long-sleeved shirts, sun sleeves, and even blanket wraps!

 There's a sun-protective clothing option to suit just about anyone's needs.
 It's a good idea to have a few different types to choose from depending on the weather or your activity.

 If you're changing into a swimsuit, then you're most likely planning to spend the day in the sun.
 The more time you spend out in the sun, the greater your chances are of having melanoma.
 Rather than wearing a traditional swimsuit, you should consider swimsuit tops that protect you from the sun.

 Crew neck tops are great for little ones and adults alike.
 They cover your arms and neck while having fun in the sun.
 It'll cover most of the skin, and you'll only need to apply a sunscreen where the skin is exposed.